cameron5906/buddy-cli/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist:

 - [ ] I have performed a self-review of my own code
+- [ ] I have locally tested my code using the sandbox or my host machine
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings